boAt Airdopes 219

 Main Differences

-• Ingress Protection (IP) rating is IPX4 on boAt Airdopes 219 and IPX5 on boAt Airdopes Prime 413.
+• The Ingress Protection rating is IPX4 on the boAt Airdopes 219 and IPX5 on the boAt Airdopes Prime 413.

-• Driver unit size is 13 mm on boAt Airdopes 219 and 12 mm on boAt Airdopes Prime 413.
+• The driver unit size is 13 mm on the boAt Airdopes 219 and 12 mm on the boAt Airdopes Prime 413.

-• Battery life is 8 hours on boAt Airdopes 219 and 10 hours on boAt Airdopes Prime 413.
+• Battery life is 8 hours on the boAt Airdopes 219 and 10 hours on the boAt Airdopes Prime 413.

-• Battery life of charging case is 32 hours on boAt Airdopes 219 and 40 hours on boAt Airdopes Prime 413.
+• The charging case battery life is 32 hours on the boAt Airdopes 219 and 40 hours on the boAt Airdopes Prime 413.

-• Audio latency is 45 ms on boAt Airdopes 219 and 60 ms on boAt Airdopes Prime 413.
+• Audio latency is 45 ms on the boAt Airdopes 219 and 60 ms on the boAt Airdopes Prime 413.

 Specs Comparison